Mani70K/Real-World-Testing/README.md

-# Regulatory Compliance Reporting System
+# Real World Testing Reporting System

-This project is a **Regulatory Compliance Reporting System** built using **.NET 8** for the backend, with **Jenkins** for frontend automation and **AWS RDS** as the primary database.
+This project is a **Real World Testing Reporting System** built using **.NET 8** for the backend, with **Jenkins** for frontend automation and **AWS RDS** as the primary database.
 The system is designed to generate detailed reports on total API call counts and total application counts over specific time periods.
 The workflow involves inputting the reporting date range (start and end dates) via Jenkins, processing the report generation logic with AWS ECS services, and storing the final reports in an S3 bucket.

 ## Key Features

-- **API and Application Count Reporting**: The system allows users to generate reports that summarize the total API call counts and total application usage during a user-defined time frame.
+- **API and Application Count Reporting**: The system allows users to generate reports that summarize the total API call counts and total application usage during a specified time frame.
 - **Jenkins Integration**: Users can provide the report parameters (start and end dates) through Jenkins, which automates the workflow.
 - **AWS ECS for Processing**: The report generation logic is processed asynchronously using AWS ECS services to ensure scalability and efficient resource usage.
 - **S3 Storage for Reports**: Once the reports are generated, they are stored in an AWS S3 bucket for easy access and retrieval.